aurtistictrader/stock-filter/README.md

-# finance-app
+# Stock-filter
 Grabs and parses data using nasdaq and yahoo api.
-Does custom interactions and calculations.
+Information is stored in a database and this also does custom interactions and calculations.

 #License
 The MIT License (MIT)